How To Set Boundaries In Friendship Without Losing Your Connection

 Talking with a friend about boundaries is often easier if you frame it in terms of your needs rather than what they’re doing wrong.
 You can explain that you need to set some limits to avoid becoming burned out or resentful and damaging your friendship.

-Why setting boundaries in friendship is important
+Why setting boundaries with your friends is important

 You likely don’t have a well-defined agreement outlining your friendship (and no, exchanging “BFF” necklaces when you were 12 doesn’t count!).
 This isn’t necessarily a bad thing — the informal nature of friendship can give you the freedom to express your authentic self.